LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 An example of a course website for one of my recent listening classes is at www.stanford.edu/~efs/693b/.
 The notes have both links and examples of listening assignments.
 Good sites for authentic videos are www.ted.com, http://ecorner.stanford.edu, and www.cnn.com/studentnews.
 Authentic podcasts for listening can be found at https://www.scientificamerican.com/podcast/60-second-science/ among other sites.
 There are also a number of useful dedicated ESL listening sites: three well-established ones are www.esl-lab.com, www.englishlistening.com, www.elllo.org, and www.englishbaby.com.

-The most widely used indirect method for supporting speaking is simply to listen to conversational dialogues on disk or the web, using the dialogues as models for interactions in common situations.
-It has been suggested by practitioners as well as researchers (e.g., Payne & Whitney, 2002) that using text-based chat supports the development of speaking skills indirectly due to the synchronous and informal nature of chat.
-Another potential, but relatively undeveloped area is the use of "chatbots" that use keyword analysis to provide a simulated interaction: see http://www.rong-chang.com/tutor_mike.htm for an example (there may be voice versions of these online but I haven't found them yet).
+Perhaps the most widely used indirect method for supporting speaking is simply to listen to conversational dialogues on disk or the web or through apps, using the dialogues as models for interactions in common situations.
+It has also been suggested by practitioners as well as researchers (e.g., Payne & Whitney, 2002) that using text-based chat supports the development of speaking skills indirectly due to the synchronous and informal nature of chat.
+Another potential, but relatively undeveloped area is the use of "chatbots" that incorporate keyword analysis to provide a simulated interaction: see http://www.rong-chang.com/tutor_mike.htm for an example.
+Duoling is experimenting with these: http://bots.duolingo.com/.